 When bacteria accumulate around a partially erupted tooth, infection and inflammation may pass to adjacent tissues, resulting in:

-However, wisdom teeth are not the only cause of sore throats, so a dental examination and, if necessary, a medical one can help to determine the reason.
+Impacted wisdom teeth are not the only cause of sore throats, so a dental examination can help to determine the reason.

 Real Experiences: What People Report Online

-• Sharp, one-sided pain at the very back of the mouth, especially when chewing.
+- A sharp or localized pain at the very back of the jaw, especially during chewing.

-• Sore throat, earache, or headaches that were finally traced back to an infected wisdom tooth.
+- Sore throat, ear discomfort, or headaches that were eventually linked to an infected wisdom tooth.

 When Do You Need Wisdom Tooth Removal?

-You will need a wisdom tooth extraction in case:
+You will need a wisdom tooth extraction if:

 Wisdom Tooth Infection Treatment Options

-Your dentist will also discuss your medical history and medications to select the safest option, particularly when using sedation or oral surgery.
+Your dentist will review your medical history and any medications you take to choose the safest treatment plan, especially if sedation or oral surgery is needed.

 Wisdom Teeth Recovery Timeline (What to expect)